IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 We won't display all of these here, to keep the recipe readable.
 However, we've inclued the Manifest for the title (structured as a IIIF Collection), thinking it will provide the best initial utility.
 Notable lines of the Manifest are highlighted.

-Viewer support for any particular feature will depend on the viewer.
+Viewer support for any particular feature will depend on the viewer and any customizations or extensions.
 Below is a table showing viewer support as of March 2023 for features noted in this recipe.

 | IIIF component | Viewer Support (February 2023) |
 |-----------|------|